 Identity protection services provide a more holistic solution if you’re serious about shielding your information from fraudsters and preserving your financial and credit health.
 The most comprehensive solutions include an identity credit report, Social Security number and financial fraud monitoring along with dark web surveillance and identity theft insurance.
 And in the unfortunate event that your identity is stolen, you’ll likely have access to a dedicated fraud resolution specialist that can advise you on what to do next—more detailed information on each of these features is in the section below.

 What to Look for to Find the Best Identity Theft Protection Service for You

 Beyond affordability, here are some other factors to consider when evaluating the best identity theft protection companies:

 Credit Monitoring and Alerts

-Does the service include three-bureau (i.e., Experian, TransUnion and Equifax) credit monitoring?
+Does it include three-bureau (i.e., Experian, TransUnion and Equifax) credit monitoring services?
 Will you receive real-time alerts via text message or email?
 Is a mobile app available on Android and iOS to access your online dashboard and review additional information about alerts you may receive?